giriraj191/operating_systems/README.md

    #### **I have 2 — 3 Days 💪**
    1. **OS Playlist** [Click Here](https://www.youtube.com/watch?v=xw_OuOhjauw&list=PLmXKhU9FNesSFvj6gASuWmQd23Ul5omtD)
-   Go through each concept in detail and practice all question which are discussedin videos.
+   Go through each concept in detail and practice all questions which are discussed in the videos.

    1. **Complete `Notes OS Semester Exam`**
-   Go through all notes throughly and practice all question discussed in notes and understand the language how to write answers in exams.
+   Go through all notes thoroughly practice all questions discussed in notes and understand the language of how to write answers in exams.

    1. **`Notes OS Semester Exam` Page-911 Onwards**
-   Read short notes attached at page-911 before exams for a quick revision.
+   Read the short notes attached on page-911 before exams for a quick revision.

    #### **Last Day Preparation 🥲**
    1. **OS 1 Shot** [Click Here](https://www.youtube.com/watch?v=xw_OuOhjauw)
    It is advisable to watch videos in 1.5X or 2X 😅
-   Complete this one shot video and practice questions discussed in video.
+   Complete this one-shot video and practice the questions discussed in the video.

    1. **Complete `Notes OS Semester Exam`**
-   Go through all notes throughly with in scroll time of 2 hours.
+   Go through all notes thoroughly within the scroll time of 2 hours.
 Just grasp the language and understand how to frame the answer in exam.

    1. **`Notes OS Semester Exam` Page-911 Onwards**
-   Read short notes attached at page-911 before exams for a quick revision.
+   Read the short notes attached on page-911 before exams for a quick revision.

    #### **Less than 6 Hours Left 😭**
    1. **OS 1 Shot** [Click Here](https://www.youtube.com/watch?v=xw_OuOhjauw)
    Watch the video in 2X 😅
-   Complete this one shot video and practice questions discussed in video.
+   Complete this one-shot video and practice the questions discussed in the video.

    1. **`Notes OS Semester Exam` Page-911 Onwards**
-   Read short notes attached at page-911.
+   Read the short notes attached on page-911.
-   Just keep all things in mind and frame answer before writing, Teacher loves the *structure* and *word count* in answer, you know what I mean 😏
+   Just keep all things in mind and frame the answer before writing, The Teacher loves the *structure* and *word count* in answers, you know what I mean 😏

    1. **Most Important - Pray To God 🙏**